Summarise blog with AI

 You can know many words and still sound “off” in PTE.
 The fastest fix is learning word pairs that native speakers use every day.

-🧲 What collocations are, and why PTE rewards them
+What Collocations are, and why PTE rewards them

 Collocations are words that naturally stick together, like magnets.
 You don’t usually “do a decision”, you make a decision.
 PTE Academic rewards language that sounds real, supporting smoother speaking, clearer pronunciation, better vocabulary accuracy, and logical writing.